Chione [kiōn] noun:

 Allison Akins, horn player, is an accomplished solo, chamber, and orchestral musician.
 She holds a Master's degree in Horn Performance and Literature from the Eastman School of Music and a Bachelor’s degree in horn performance from The University of Kansas.
 An avid performer, she has worked with the Kansas City Symphony, Rochester (NY) Philharmonic Orchestra, Portland (ME) Symphony as well as the national tours of Tony Award-winning musicals Billy Elliot and Mary Poppins.
 Ms. Akins enjoys a rich freelance performance career in the Twin Cities, collaborating with such local ensembles as VocalEssence, Oratorio Society, Magnum Chorum, and as soloist with the Itasca Symphony Orchestra.

 Dr. Alexandra Berndt is an active performer and teacher based in the Twin Cities.
 She joined the South Dakota Symphony Orchestra as the Associate Principal Bassoon in 2016 and freelances throughout the Twin Cities.

-In addition to maintaining a large private studio, she also serves as the adjunct bassoon professor at St. Cloud State University and the University of Wisconsin–River Falls.
+In addition to maintaining a large private studio, she also serves as the adjunct bassoon professor at Gustavus Adolphus College and St. Cloud State University.
 Berndt holds a Doctor of Musical Arts degree in Bassoon Performance with a Secondary Emphasis in Music Theory from the University of Minnesota, a Master of Music degree in Bassoon Performance from the New England Conservatory of Music, and Bachelor of Music degree in Bassoon Performance summa cum laude from Northwestern University (Evanston, IL).
 A 2010 Tanglewood Music Center Fellow, she also attended the summer music festivals at the Brevard Music Center and the Banff Music Centre.